pigeonholeio/pigeono.io/src/docs/quick-start.md

 ### Windows

 === ":fontawesome-brands-windows: Manual Install"
-    Find the Windows binaries direectly on the [Releases] page.
+    Find the Windows binaries directly on the [Releases] page.
+    !!! tip "Work in Progress"
+        I'm currently working on a Winget and PowerShell installer.

 <!-- === ":fontawesome-brands-windows: App Installer (Winget)"
     ``` pwsh